Konadu-Akwasi-Akuoko/Articles-On-Konadu-Dot-Dev/post/introduction-to-oop-objects.md

 So, we now know what an object is in OOP: a combination of data/attributes and methods/behaviors in a single entity.
 We cannot talk about objects without talking about classes, so in the next blog post, we will be demystifying classes in OOP.
 Stay tuned.

 I am reading a book called Object-Oriented Thought Process(not an affiliate link), which inspired this blog post.
-I am also writing some notes down as I read; if it is something you like, check out this [GitHub repo for my notes](https://github.com/Konadu-Akwasi-Akuoko/Object-Oriented-Thought-Process/tree/main), and don't forget to also star and share the repo with your friends.
+I am also writing some notes down as I read; if it is something you like, check out this [GitHub repo for my notes on OOP](https://github.com/Konadu-Akwasi-Akuoko/Object-Oriented-Thought-Process/tree/main), and don't forget to also star and share the repo with your friends.

 Hey 👋, I believe you enjoyed this article and learned something new and valuable.
 If you are into NextJS, check out if [NextJS is using unreleased React features over here](https://konadu.dev/is-nextjs-using-unreleased-experimental-react-features).
 You can also follow me on [Twitter (or instead X](https://twitter.com/akuoko_konadu) 😂) as I share more tips and tricks to make you improve as a better software engineer.